 Rate of global forest loss halved: UN report

-The rate at which the world is losing its forests has been halved, but an area of woodland the size of South Africa has still been lost since 1990, a UN report said Monday.
+The rate at which the world is losing its forests has halved, but an area of woodland the size of South Africa has still been lost since 1990, a UN report revealed Monday.

 “Even though, globally, the extent of the world’s forest continues to decline… the rate of net forest loss has been cut by over 50 percent,” said the report by the UN’s Food and Agriculture Organization (FAO).